dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 <img src="readme/validation/us-testing/us-5.jpg">
 </details>

-24. As a site owner, I want users to be able to make a reservation
+24. As a site owner, I want users to be able to make a reservation with data validation so they can only book future dates and in valid opening times.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|